federicoschermi/federicoschermi-website/README.md

 For authentication handling, login window (which will be removed), countdown, and theme toggle, I used JavaScript.

-I chose to use the [JetBrains Mono](https://www.jetbrains.com/lp/mono/)font, which I believe is an excellent choice for readability.
+I chose to use the [JetBrains Mono](https://www.jetbrains.com/lp/mono/) font, which I believe is an excellent choice for readability.

 ## License
 This project is distributed under the MIT License.
 See the LICENSE file for more information.